 Muneyi was born in 1995 in Tshilapfene, a small village outside of Thohoyandou, and raised by my grandmother in a religiously neutral household.
 His love of language first manifested itself in primary and secondary school through debate, public speaking, spelling bees, and grammar lessons.Upon finishing school, he picked up the guitar for the first time and found a home to express his own narrative in the language of Tshivenda.

-In 2019, he was the winner of the Afropunk Battle of the Bands, which led to the release of his debut album in 2021 via Africori.
+In 2019, he was the winner of the Afropunk Battle of the Bands, which led to the release of his debut album in 2021, in 2024 he on the PanSALB award for songwriting and in 2025 he was crowned the 2025 Standard Bank Young Artist for Music

-He has shared stages with some of South Africa’s most relevant artists: Sho Madjozi, Msaki, Zo Modiga, The Muffinz, Nduduzo Makhathini, Buhlebendalo, and Nonku Phiri, to name a few.
+He has shared stages with some of South Africa’s most relevant artists: Sho Madjozi, Msaki, Zoe Modiga, The Muffinz, Thandiswa Mazwai, Nduduzo Makhathini, Buhlebendalo, and Nonku Phiri, to name a few.
 With collaborators such as Kekelingo and Leomile, he is focused on building a community that can support each other and allow a new movement of folk artists to take their message to the world.